B3nto4Lunch/Ederick-s-2022-2023-APCSP-Blog/_posts/2023-04-17-Lesson-Plan.md

         - etc.
     - Obviously, these are just a few of the many examples that can be used as personal data when adding data related to the user.

 # Extracting Information from Data

 - The ability to process information depends on the capabilities of the user and their tools
 - Regardless of size, data sets will compose challenges (need for clean data, incomplete, invalid, or the need to combine data)
 - If data is combined, it may not be the same
 - Problems of bias often occur when collected data related to a specific subject.

 # Metadata

-    - In Progress
+- Metadata can be used to add more information about a work or image
+- Metadata can have a variety of different usages, but it is mainly for easier interpretation and facts for analyzation

+# Examples of Adding Data Related to User
+ - Updating a blog
+ - Updating a Bio
+ - Adding manipulation of a work

+# Hacks
+Not sure what hacks will be yet, but I can say that a few questions will be asked + make some code for manipulating an image.